MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 Now let me warn you upfront, if you haven't done TDD before, it can be challenging at first to learn.
 In particular I have seen people try and learn TDD straight out the bat with legacy systems.
 This can be extremely hard to do.

-For instance, the first time I saw test driven development I saw someone demonstrate it by writing some code, click a button, and a bunch circles on the screen went green.
-I thought, great, all I need to do is go home and write tests and then I wouldn't have any bugs.
+The first time I saw test driven development I saw someone demonstrate it by writing some code, click a button, and a bunch circles on the screen went green.
+It looked really simple.
+I thought, great, all I need to do is go home and write tests and then I wont have any bugs.
 So, I went home, spent a very frustrating day or two trying to write a useful test against the existing system I was developing.
 I failed, I could not write a single useful test let alone write it first - the code I had written was not unit testable.
 So I went back to my normal approach and put the idea on the shelf for a while.

 It took me more than a year of occaisonally dabbling with TDD to understand how to do it, and another year to start practicing it but once I began to into it, I began to realize how useful it was.